Go First airline's Twitter handle hacked | Business

 - India

-The Twitter handle of Go First airline was hacked on Monday evening with the person who gained unauthorised access to the account writing posts such as ''Amazing'' and ''Great Job'', sources said.
+The Twitter handle of Go First airline was hacked on Monday evening with the person who gained unauthorised access to the account writing posts such as ''Amazing'' and ''Great Job''.

+In a statement, the Go First spokesperson confirmed that the airline's official twitter account has been compromised.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)